jok5504/open-research/README.md

+# Open Research

-This repository contains the data and analytic code for the following submitted study:
+This repository contains data and analytic code for research manuscripts and publications.

-Adiposity measures and mortality risk beyond body mass index: a systematic review and dose-response meta-analysis of 73 prospective studies
+**Adiposity measures and mortality risk beyond body mass index: a systematic review and dose-response meta-analysis of 73 prospective studies**

+Data and analytic code are available in the `adiposity-mortality-meta-analysis` folder.